 - 1.1 DGAT ('The Trust') is an organisation with a Christian foundation.
 The ethos, values and relationships of the Trust, and its associated academies, are central to upholding the values of the foundation.
 The Trust is committed to supporting mothers to be before, during and after they return from maternity leave.
-This policy provides guidance on claiming maternity pay, obligations during maternity leave and statutory and contractual maternity entitlements. - 1.2 Maternity leave is the paid and unpaid time off work that employees are entitled to when they have a baby. - 1.3 This policy applies to support staff ('green book') employees. - 1.4 This policy does not apply to teachers including unattached teachers ('burgundy book') because separate provisions are contained in the relevant national conditions and the Trust Maternity Policy (Support Staff).
-These national agreements provide that the conditions of service for such employees shall be no less favourable than those applied by the school to Green Book employees. - 1.5 This policy does not form part of any employee's contract of employment and is entirely non-contractual.
-It may be amended, withdrawn, suspended or departed from at the discretion of the school at any time.
+This policy provides guidance on claiming maternity pay, obligations during maternity leave and statutory and contractual maternity entitlements. - 1.2 Maternity leave is the paid and unpaid time off work that employees are entitled to when they have a baby. - 1.3 This policy applies to all teaching staff employed by the Trust. - 1.4 This policy does not form part of any employee's contract of employment and is entirely non-contractual.
+It may be amended, withdrawn, suspended or departed from at the discretion of the Trust at any time.